OmriPH/ReSpouted-Plugin-Example-Kotlin/README.md

 Now you may open it in your IDE (I like to use IntelliJ) and begin developing your plugin!

-To build it just run `mvn package`.
+To build it just run `./gradlew build`.
 The Bukkit API is very similar to what it/the Spigot API is now due to backwards compatability.
 Just missing the newer features.